sangar82/sangar-scaffold-spark/README.rst

 ###################
 A new way to do scaffolding (works with php-activerecord).

 Sangar Scaffolds create the files for CRUD operations for you!

-It creates controller, models and views.
+It creates the table on the database, the controller, the models and the views.

+It modify also the routes.php file.

 You can create forms with the followings elements: